Constitution of Mexico: Article 19

 Prohibits detention in excess of 72 hours (3 days) without formal charges.
 Mandates due process for imprisonable charges.
 Separate crimes discovered during an investigation must be charged separately.
 Mistreatment during detention by authorities, all discomforts that are inflicted without legal motive, and all fees or contributions (forced bribes) in jails are abuses that will be prohibited by law and curbed by the authorities.

 Article 20

 Allows people charged to remain silent.

 Article 21

 Crime investigation corresponds to the Public Ministry and different police corps, which will be under the command of whoever is in the exercise of that function.

 This article proceeds to explain the functions of the Public Ministry, police, and trials.

 Article 22

-Cruel and unusual punishment is prohibited.
+Cruel and unusual punishment by the State is prohibited.
 Specifically, penalties of death, mutilation, infamy, marks, physical punishments, torments, excessive fines, confiscation of assets, and others are abolished.

 Confiscation of assets does not include the application of said assets to pay for civil responsibilities caused by a crime, or when used to pay taxes or other fines.
 Nor will it be confiscation when said assets are part of illegal activities, or when they are related to organized crime, or when proof of ownership cannot be established.